-• 8330 - STUDENT RECORDS
+8330 - STUDENT INFORMATION, RECORDS, AND PRIVACY RIGHTS

-Parents and eligible students have the right to access education records, including the right to inspect and review those records, and have the right to waive their access to their education records in certain circumstances.
+- O In order to provide appropriate educational services and programming, the School Board has the authority to create student educational records and is responsible for maintaining, reviewing for accuracy, and restricting access to the records.
+Continued efforts will be made to protect the accuracy and privacy of the information contained in student educational records. - Parents and eligible students have the right to access education records, including the right to inspect and review those records, and have the right to waive their access to their education records in certain circumstances.
 Prior written consent of the parent, guardian, or eligible student shall be obtained prior to disclosing personally identifiable student information, except under certain circumstances.

-• 8350 - CONFIDENTIALITY
+8350 - CONFIDENTIALITY